by Editorial Staff and Contributors

 Average Hospital Stay

-It will take about six months to recover from a lung transplant.
+It will take about 6 months to recover from a lung transplant.
+Help may be needed at home during recovery.
+Ongoing treatment and monitoring may include:

 American Lung Association